cspr-rad/kairos-spec/src/spec.typ

 Decentralized L2s require many complex problems to be resolved.
 For example, everyone involved in the L2 must get paid, both the storers, provers etc. In addition, we must avoid any trust assumptions on individual players, making it difficult to provide reasonable storage options, and requires a complex solution, e.g. Starknet's Data Availability Committee.
 Each of these issues takes time to resolve, and doing all this within the proof of concept would likely lead to an infinite loop of design improvements and realizations of vulnerabilities.

 Therefore, a centralized L2 ran by the Casper Association is a very attractive initial solution.
 This poses the question, what are the dangers of centralized L2s?
-- Denial of service: The L2 node could block any user from using the system
+- Denial of service: The L2 server could block any user from using the system
 - Loss of trust in L2: The L2 server could blacklist someone, thereby locking in their funds.
 This opens up blackmail attacks and the like.
-- Loss of data: What if the L2 node loses the data?
+- Loss of data: What if the L2 server loses the data?
 Then we can no longer confirm who owns what, and the L2 system dies a painful death.

 Unfortunately there is nothing we can do about the L2 denying you service within a centralized L2 setting.
 If the L2 decides to blacklist your public key, you will not have access to its functionality.
 Of course we should keep in mind two key things here:
 + Withdrawing your current funds from the Validium should always be possible, even without permission from the L2.